 Moisten a cotton ball with a sterile saline solution.
 Use a veterinary saline solution or pet eye wash.
-There are also sterile saline pre-moistened dog eye cleaning pads you can use to quickly clean away debris from the eyes.
+There are also sterile saline pre-moistened dog eye cleaning pads you can use to clean away debris from the eyes quickly.

 Wipe each eye with a separate cotton ball or eye wipe from the inner corners outward.
 Use gentle strokes and completely clean the corners of the eyes where stains tend to form.

 Clean away stains using special pet eye wipes.
 These pre-moistened small pads contain dog-safe bleaching ingredients like boric acid, which help to remove stains and bacteria from around the eyes.
 They may also contain soothing ingredients, like aloe vera, to condition the fur.
 Avoid contact with the inside of the eyes when using these wipes.

 Comb out any dried eye discharge that didn't wipe away using a flea comb.
 Carefully use the comb around the eye area without touching the inside of the eye with it.